asomers/tokio-file/README.md

 # Platforms

-`tokio-file` version 0.6 works on FreeBSD, using the `mio-aio` crate..
+`tokio-file` version 0.7 works on FreeBSD, using the `mio-aio` crate.
 It will probably also work on DragonflyBSD and OSX.
 It does not work on Linux.
 The `tokio-file` API can be supported on Linux, but it will need a completely different backend.
 Instead of using POSIX AIO as `mio-aio` does, Linux will